-This course is designed to introduce the students to the professional roles of the OT educator and OT entrepreneur.
-Educational content will include skill development in curriculum design, course development, and teaching strategies.
-Entrepreneurial content will emphasize the business skills necessary in private practice and particularly focus on the need for unique and creative solutions to meet the growing health care needs of clients in rural settings.
+This course is designed to introduce the students to the professional roles of an occupational therapist as an educator and entrepreneur.
+Educational content will include implementing teaching and learning principles as a clinician, as well as skill development for teaching in higher education.
+Entrepreneurial content will emphasize the basic business skills necessary for private practice, with a focus on the need for unique and creative solutions to meet the growing health care concerns in rural settings.

-OT 659: RESEARCH IV: PRESENTATION & Samp; DISSEMINATION
+OT 659: RESEARCH IV: PRESENTATION & DISSEMINATION